shootsofficial/shootsofficial.github.io/README.md

 Making Blog Posts
 ---------------

-In future commits I'll expand on editing the site with more detail in this README.
+In future commits I'll expand on this README.
 In the meantime, I'll point you in the right direction!

 To make blog posts just navigate to ```_posts``` in the main directory.